eCommerce Pricing Strategies: The Ultimate List

 Dynamic pricing offers the same price for everybody and that price is always changing due to different market conditions.
 Three factors that you have to take into consideration when pricing the products are:

-– competitor’s behavior
+• competitor’s behavior

-– Segmented pricing
+1. Segmented pricing

-– Time-based pricing
+2. Time-based pricing

-– Changing market conditions
+3. Changing market conditions

-– Peak pricing
+4. Peak pricing

 As we said, this strategy is very common – but it works better for some industries than for others.
 The best example is the airfare industry.
 Almost every company in the industry mentioned is using dynamic pricing – charging more to business travelers who are not flexible with the travel dates and often have to buy tickets at the last moment.

-Prestige pricing
+Prestige Pricing

 The tactic with prestige pricing is setting the price at the highest level, to create an impression of the highest quality.
 Since this strategy is closely related to the brand perception you want to create, it is also referred to as image pricing.
 The logic behind this strategy is to appeal to people’s emotions and their willingness to own something special and prestigious.
 When you are buying a product with a prestige price tag, you are not only paying for the product itself, you are paying for the fact that you are financially capable of owning something expensive or very limited.
 The product becomes a sort of status symbol.

-Price skimming
+Price Skimming

 Price skimming is commonly used in the tech industry, so it is easy to find some examples there.
 Apple is one of the most famous companies to use this strategy regularly.
 When they introduce a new smartphone, with some new and some improved features, the phone has a relatively high price.
 After that, they start lowering the price gradually until the next-generation smartphone is launched, when it takes over the “most expensive” position, while the previous version starts to look like a more reasonable deal for the price-sensitive customers who are not that interested in having the most recent, cutting edge technology.

-Premium pricing
+Premium Pricing

-Unlike other pricing strategies, premium pricing works differently – a business is supposed to set a higher price and stick to it!
+Unlike other eCommerce pricing strategies, premium pricing works differently – a business is supposed to set a higher price and stick to it!
 Everyone knows how luxury brands create their image around a high price.
 The idea of having something exclusive is what sells the brand.

 Of course, not every business is suitable for using premium pricing.
-To use it successfully, some supporting factors need to be present – the company’s reputation, customer loyalty, and knowing your USP (unique selling point).
+To use it successfully, some supporting factors need to be present – the company’s reputation, customer loyalty, and knowing your USP (unique selling point)

 If you, however, want to offer your product to a mass market, then it would be smarter to keep looking for other pricing strategies.

-Competitive pricing
+Competitive Pricing

 Competition-based pricing, as its name suggests, is a pricing strategy where you consider the prices of your competitors in the process of setting your product’s prices.
 This method is used for homogeneous products in highly competitive markets and is also referred to as market-oriented pricing.
 There are 3 possible options for conducting this tactic: you can go above the price of your competitors, you can follow the price, trying to keep in line with it, or you can go below the competition’s price.

 A well-known example is the story behind Samsung’s and Apple’s competitive pricing.
-Being the two most successful smartphone brands, it is expected for them to look upon each other while making their pricing decisions.
+Being the two most successful smartphone brands, it is expected for them to look at each other while making their pricing decisions.
 And this is exactly what happens.
-Usually, Samsung follows Apple when announcing their flagship products, which allows them to play around with the prices.
+Usually, Samsung follows Apple when announcing its flagship products, which allows them to play around with the prices.
 What they usually do, is that they set a slightly lower price for most of the products, making their offer a better value for money deal.
-However, on some occasions, their most premium model is set to have a higher price than Apple, to make it look more prestigious which could be considered the prestige pricing as well.
+However, on some occasions, their most premium model is set to have a higher price than Apple, to make it look more prestigious which could be considered prestige pricing as well.

 Psychological pricing